Shugabuga/BetterGFMotes/readme.md

 You can fork this project and work on the code.
 If you want your changes to make it to the release versions of BetterGFMotes, please PM /u/HeyItsShuga on Reddit!

+   - Our official jQuery theme can be found [here](http://j-co.ga/jquery/).

 ###Moderators of Communities

 The more communities that are supported, the better BetterGFMotes becomes!
 Please contact /u/HeyItsShuga on Reddit with a link to your community as long as it is:

    1) (Mostly) Safe For Work (SFW): At the current moment, I will not accept rule-34 emotes.

    2) Malware Free: I will not support the spreading of viruses, and will not put your content in if it could infect other's computers with adware, viruses, trojan horses, etc.

    3) Crime Free (Legal): Don't link to a community where laws are being broken.

    4) Is **not** on the Dark Net